 The Transport for London website offers an accessibility guide.

-All London buses (except for Heritage routes 9 and 15) are low-floor buses, which means their suspension can be lowered to pavement level to create level access for wheelchair users, people with buggies and pushchairs, people with assistance dogs, and people with mobility impairments.
-The new routemaster bus is also fully accessible.
+All London buses (except for Heritage route 15) are low-floor buses, which means their suspension can be lowered to pavement level to create level access for wheelchair users, people with buggies and pushchairs, people with assistance dogs, and people with mobility impairments.
+The new Routemaster bus is also fully accessible.

 All London buses are fitted with wheelchair ramps, and have a designated space for one wheelchair.